cbcrg/unistrap/README.md

 				(default: Unistrap-NF estimates the tree having the most supported tree topology, across the different trees relsulting from the different MSA replicates)

+	--aligner	The aligner to be used for the MSA estimation ( default: ClustalO )

-	--rep_num	The number of MSA replicates to be produced (default: 100)
+	--rep_num	The number of MSA replicates to be produced ( default: 100 )

-	--seed		Seed for random number generation (default: time )
+	--seed		Seed for random number generation ( default: 10 )

+	--boot		Flag that when used it turns on regular Felsenstein Bootstrap support value estimation

+	--boot_num	The number of bootstrap replicates to be produced ( default: 100 )

 Pipeline flow
 --------------